-I have had moments where I’ve felt creative just before I go to bed and written an entire song in 15 minutes and thought it was brilliant.
+I have had moments where I’ve felt creative just before I go to bed and wrote an entire song in 15 minutes and thought it was brilliant.
 The following morning I would laugh at the nonsense I’d written.

 To avoid this in the future, as well as writing down your lyrics, also write down your story/inspiration and any related material.

 This will help greatly with writing and developing your song, especially if you come back to it months later.

 Poisonous venom stabbed in my heart (9)Toxic Love – Nicola Bleu